Graduate Diploma in Applied Linguistics

 (b) A maximum of 12 credit points from elective units of study

 Graduates can pursue careers or further study in translation, journalism and media, language policy and planning, website design and socio‑educational development work.

 Admission to candidature for the Graduate Diploma in Applied Linguistics requires:

-(a) completion of the requirements for the Graduate Certificate in Applied Linguistics with a minimum credit (65%) average, or an equivalent qualification; or
+(a) completion of the requirements for the Graduate Certificate in Applied Linguistics with a minimum credit (65 percent) average, or an equivalent qualification or

-(b) a bachelor’s degree with a minimum credit (60%) average, from the University of Sydney, including a major in a relevant subject area, or an equivalent qualification; or
+(b) a bachelor’s degree with a minimum 60 percent average calculated over the whole degree, from the University of Sydney, including a major in a relevant subject area, or an equivalent qualification or

-(c) a bachelor’s degree with a minimum credit (60%) average, from the University of Sydney, in any subject area, or an equivalent qualification, and either:
+(c) a bachelor’s degree with a minimum 60 percent average calculated over the whole degree, from the University of Sydney, in any subject area, or an equivalent qualification, and either:

 (ii) recent, relevant, professional experience.

 How to apply